AAbasinejad/Network_Analysis/README.md

 ```
 * [*__`Hopdistance.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/Hopdistance.py):

 This file contains a class named `Hop_Dist`, which finds all nodes that have hop distance at most equal to an integer d, starting from an input node, given both of them by the user.
-It also contains several functions:
+It contains several functions:
 ```python
 def connect(self,lst_node,step): # Recursive function to calculate the hop distance, when the number of step is more than 1 def hop_distance(self,step, node): # Function to calculate the hop distance of a specific input author for the 3 main situations